-The articulation of the system described and the relative realisation and implementation is the responsibility of the Executive Responsible (governed by Law 262/05) who carries out his/her functions with the assistance of a dedicated team focused on the management activities of the 262 model.
+The organisation of the system described, its realisation and implementation, is the responsibility of the Executive Responsible (regulated by Law 262/05).

 The Executive Responsible on the basis of the results of the tests and any shortcomings detected provides an overall assessment of the adequacy of the internal control over financial reporting in the annual and half-year financial report.
 Specifically, this assessment is summarised in the certification letter drawn up pursuant to article 154-bis CLF (pursuant to Law 262/2005).